houstoncardinal/nurse-scribe-swift/POWERFUL_FEATURES_SUMMARY.md

-# 🚀 NovaCare - Powerful AI-Powered Documentation System
+# 🚀 Raha - Powerful AI-Powered Documentation System

 ## 📊 Executive Summary

-Your NovaCare application is a **state-of-the-art, AI-powered nursing documentation platform** with advanced algorithms, real-time voice recognition, and instant note generation capabilities.
+Your Raha application is a **state-of-the-art, AI-powered nursing documentation platform** with advanced algorithms, real-time voice recognition, and instant note generation capabilities.
 This document outlines the powerful features already integrated into your system.

 ---